Why the USCSA |

 |

-Team performance is emphasized within the USCSA, a departure form the typical individual or world cup scoring format in skiing.
-Teams field 5 or more racers with the top three performances being used for the team score.
+Team performance is emphasized within the USCSA, a departure from the typical individual or World Cup scoring format in skiing.
+Teams field five or more racers, with the top three performances used for the team score.
 Most former USCSA athletes agree that the USCSA’s team orientation has been the seed for developing and nurturing a team approach in other aspects of their lives and careers.